 in toto: entirely.

-in vino veritas: in wine, truth; a person under the influence of alcohol is more likely to tell the truth, or show their true inner feelings.
+in vino veritas: in wine, truth; under the influence of alcohol a person tells the truth.

 non sequitur: it does not follow.
 An incongruous statement, unrelated to the previous statement; unwarranted conclusion; one that does not follow from its premises.